The Unsatisfying Ending of Scorsese’s “Silence” That Is Still Perfect

 The Searchers John Wayne In Part One of this two-part series on redemptive violence in American Westerns, we considered how the 2007 version of 3:10 to Yuma significantly changed the ending from the 1957 film.
 In making the change, the movie embraced the myth of redemptive violence, a concept explained by writer Walter Wink in several books.

 “The Myth of Redemptive Violence” appears in the media and popular culture to teach the lesson that violence provides redemption.
 In these scenes of redemptive violence, the audience feels a release and joy that the hero, often in an apparent beaten state, rises up in a flurry of violence to save himself or herself, save another, or save an entire town.
-It is through the act of violence that the hero and society is redeemed and saved. {Note: This post and the previous post discuss the ending of classic Western film and thus include spoilers.}

 Classic Westerns: Shane, High Noon, & The Searchers

 high noon Although redemptive violence seems more common in today’s action films like in the updated 3:10 to Yuma, it has been present throughout film history.
-Many old Westerns perpetuate the myth of redemptive violence.
+Many classic Westerns perpetuate the myth of redemptive violence.

 But the best of them add a layer of complexity and avoid the simple violence-as-redemption lesson.
 For example, the classic Shane (1953) fits Walter Wink’s pattern of redemptive violence with Shane beaten until he rises up to redeem himself through violence.
-But the movie adds something more as we realize that Shane’s acts of violence do not bring him happiness.
+But the movie adds something more.
+Shane’s acts of violence do not bring him a happy life, it was not done out of his own vengeance, and it also may have brought about his sacrificial death.

-A similar theme is present at the end of High Noon (1952), where we are relieved that Gary Cooper killed the bad guys.
-But his redemption comes from the fulfilled duty more than the violence.
+Similar underlying complex themes are present at the end of High Noon (1952).
+The movie at first glance ends with a typical redemptive violence shootout, where we are relieved that Gary Cooper killed the bad guys.
+But his redemption comes from his fulfilled duty more than the violence.
 Ultimately, he rejects the violence when he throws his badge on the ground at the end and rides off with his Quaker wife to be a farmer.

 Similarly, Robert Altman’s beautiful McCabe and Mrs. Miller (1971) still offered a nod to redemptive violence with the killing of the bad guys.
 Yet, it also showed us the hero’s tragic death and the consequences of violence.